Bill Richardson: First term

 In March 2006, Richardson vetoed legislation that would ban the use of eminent domain to transfer property to private developers, as allowed by the Supreme Court's 2005 decision in Kelo v.
 City of New London.
 He promised to work with the legislature to draft new legislation addressing the issue in the 2007 legislative session.

-On September 7, 2006, Richardson flew to Sudan to meet Sudanese President Omar Al-Bashir and successfully negotiated the release of imprisoned journalist Paul Salopek.
+On September 7, 2006, Richardson flew to Sudan to meet President Omar Al-Bashir and successfully negotiated the release of imprisoned journalist Paul Salopek.
 The Sudanese had charged Salopek with espionage on August 26, 2006, while on a National Geographic assignment.
-In January 2007, at the request of the Save Darfur Coalition, he brokered a 60-day cease-fire between al-Bashir and leaders of several rebel factions in Darfur, the western Sudanese region.
+In January 2007, at the request of the Save Darfur Coalition, he brokered a 60-day cease-fire between al-Bashir and leaders of several rebel factions in the western Sudanese region of Darfur.
 The cease-fire never became effective, however, with allegations of breaches on all sides.

 Second term

 Richardson won his second term as Governor of New Mexico on November 7, 2006, 68–32% against former New Mexico Republican Party Chairman John Dendahl.
 Richardson received the highest percentage of votes in any gubernatorial election in the state's history.

-In December 2006, Richardson announced that he would support a ban on cockfighting in New Mexico.
-On March 12, 2007, Richardson signed into law a bill that banned cockfighting in New Mexico.
+In December 2006, Richardson announced that he would support a ban on cockfighting in New Mexico which became law on March 12, 2007.
 Puerto Rico, U.S. Virgin Islands, Guam, and the Northern Mariana Islands are now the only parts of the United States where cockfighting is legal.

 During New Mexico's 2007 legislative session, Richardson signed a bill into law that made New Mexico the 12th state to legalize cannabis for medical reasons.
 When asked if this would hurt him in a presidential election, he stated that it did not matter, as it was "the right thing to do".

 During 2008 and 2009, Richardson faced "possible legal issues" while a federal grand jury investigated pay-to-play allegations in the awarding of a lucrative state contract to a company that gave campaign contributions to Richardson's political action committee, Moving America Forward.
 The company in question, CDR, was alleged to have funneled more than $100,000 in donations to Richardson's PAC in exchange for state construction projects.
 Richardson said when he withdrew his Commerce Secretary nomination that he was innocent; his popularity then slipped below 50% in his home state.
 In August 2009, federal prosecutors dropped the pending investigation against the governor, and there was speculation in the media about Richardson's career after his second term as New Mexico governor concluded.

 On March 18, 2009, he signed a bill repealing the death penalty, making New Mexico the second U.S. state, after New Jersey, to repeal the death penalty by legislative means since the 1960s.
 Richardson was subsequently honored with the 2009 Human Rights Award by Death Penalty Focus.